top of page

 About the author

-Her short story "Bucket of Water" is in the Wising Up Press anthology "The Kindness of Strangers"
+"Bucket of Water" Short Story Wising Up Press Anthology "The Kindness of Strangers"

-Recordings of her reading several of her poems is on the Oregon Poetic Voices site
+Jana's audio of several poems Oregon Poetic Voices

 Jana and Substack